UbiquityRobotics/learn/misc/diagnostics.md

   This should show you various information about the battery.
 If the battery voltage is somewhere between 21-28V that would be normal.
 Obviously the lower the voltage the less charge the batteries have.

-### Handy Tips for Developers
+## Handy Tips for Developers

+* The main config file for enabling the raspicam camera and sonars and more can be edited as root and is `/etc/ubiquity/robot.yaml`  Details on this are located in the sections discussing camera and sonars and other sections.

-* The important configuration file `base.yaml` is found at: `/opt/ros/kinetic/share/magni_bringup/param/base.yaml`.
+* Another important configuration file `base.yaml` is found at: `/opt/ros/kinetic/share/magni_bringup/param/base.yaml`.
 N.B.
-This file may be rewritten when the base is upgraded, as by apt=get.
+This file will be rewritten when the base is upgraded, as by apt=get.
+The most likely things a user would change are being moved to the above robot.yaml file if not already there.

+* To find the firmware version while the system is running run this then stop `rostopic echo /diagnostics`
+  In the busy output the firmware revision and if recent code the daycode will be in the /diagnostics topic

 * To disable magni startup: `sudo systemctl disable magni-base` and reboot so magni-base will be inactive.

     To get back to normal behavior you will need later a `sudo systemctl enable magni-base` and then a reboot.

-* To find the firmware version: when the robot is idle,
-    `rosrun ubiquity_motor probe_robot -f`
+* To find the firmware version when  magni-base is stopped `rosrun ubiquity_motor probe_robot -f`
     For even more fun try **-a** instead of **-f**.